Table of Contents

 It’s also possible to take a person-based survey approach, instead of a theme-based approach.
 The employee in this case is surveyed throughout their entire lifecycle beginning from onboarding to the latest pulse check.

 WorkTango’s survey platform facilitates targeted and timely surveys for any initiative across the entire employee lifecycle.
-Download the information sheet for an outline of the methodology and technology.

 What Can Organizations Do to Drive Change?